 How do I find a lawyer or get legal aid?

-For information about how to contact a lawyer, call the Lawyer Referral Service.
+For help finding a lawyer, call the Lawyer Referral Service.

 If you can't afford a lawyer, there are other ways to get legal help, including

-See the Legal Service Society's legal aid services for information about legal aid.
+See the Legal Aid BC's legal aid services for information about legal aid.